Healthy Homes Assessment Wallaceville

 Draught Stopping Wallaceville

-Draughts are a major cause of less temperature in households.
-A cold house is more expensive to heat, which results in wasting energy and resulting in higher bills.
+Draughts increase the likelihood of dropping temperatures within homes.
+A humid house costs more to heat, which results in wasting energy and incurring higher costs.

-If you are able to feel external air entering or an unobstructed draught coming out of a hole or gap that is, it’s most likely a gap or crack that requirements sealing in the way you can.
+If you can feel external air flowing in or an unobstructed draught coming out of a hole or gap that is, it is likely to be a gap or hole that needs sealing in some way.
 Large gaps and cracks should be permanently stopped.
-Any gaps greater than 3mm that let air into or out into your house require sealing.
-For example, if an open fireplace isn’t in use it can create draughts.
-This must be sealed off.
-Landlords and property managers are responsible for ensuring that such draughts are squelched whenever possible.
+Any gaps greater than 3mm that let air into or out within your house require to be sealed.
+For example, if an open fireplace is not in use, it could cause draughts, and should be blocked off.
+Property managers and landlords are responsible for ensuring that such draughts are squelched in the maximum extent imaginable.

-There is no require to block up intentional holes or gaps that are part of the building.
-For instance, small gaps around windows and doors could be necessary to allow movement of the structure when the house heats and cools, so that they are able to be closed and opened rather than securing.
-We will test all windows and doors in the Healthy Homes assessment of your rental property.
+You don’t require to block off holes or gaps that are part of the building.
+For example, tiny gaps around windows and doors might be necessary to allow for movement within the building as the household gets warmer and cooler, so that they can still be closed and opened rather than being stuck.
+We will inspect the windows and doors in our Healthy Homes assessment of your rental property.

 draught stopping building inspections